kolkhis/prolug-coursework/automation-engineering/unit6/unit6_worksheet.md

 - Docker Images: Machine images that are used for containerization.
     - These are single-unit files that are bundled with an operating system and other software.

-- Docker processes
+- Docker Processes

-- Container/Runtime Environment
+- Container/Runtime Environment: Responsible for running containerizaed applications.

 - CI/CD: Continuous Integration / Continuous Delivery
     - The practice of automating the building, testing, and deployments of